 Me: Eish!!
 It just shrank and retreated to only eleven inches in the shade at the very thought.
 What the rabbis don’t know is my definition of minor surgery: Minor surgery is Surgery On Someone Else.

-I’ll have to stick to driving the mobile wedding car – or, being the shofar . .
+I’ll have to stick to driving the mobile wedding car – you could say, ‘being the shofar . . ‘

 Here’s a lovely old picture taken inside the Harrismith synagogue!